 How to Create a Scoring System in Excel (With Easy Steps)

 Microsoft Excel is a powerful software.
-We can perform numerous operations on our datasets using excel tools and features.
-There are many default Excel Functions that we can use to create formulas.
-Many educational institutions and business companies use excel files to store important data.
-Sometimes, they need to perform assessments of the students or employees and it’s easier to do that in excel.
+We can perform numerous operations on our datasets using Excel tools and features.
+There are many default Excel functions that we can use to create formulas.
+Many educational institutions and business companies use Excel files to store important data.
+Sometimes, they need to perform assessments of the students or employees and it’s easier to do that in Excel.
 Usually, after the evaluation, they’ll be given ranks or scores.
-This article will show you the step-by-step procedures to Create a Scoring System in Excel.
+This article will show you the step-by-step procedures to create a scoring system in Excel.

-Step by Step Procedures to Create a Scoring System in Excel
+Watch Video – Create a Scoring System in Excel

-In this article, we’ll make use of some built-in excel functions for creating the scoring system.
+In this article, we’ll make use of some built-in Excel functions for creating the scoring system.
 We’ll demonstrate the whole process with easy steps.
 Therefore, go through the below steps carefully to perform the task.

 STEP 1: Input Data in Excel